CryptoLover705/node-astracoin/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/nrpatten/node-altcoin/badge.svg)](https://snyk.io/test/github/nrpatten/node-altcoin)

-node-altcoin is a altcoin client for Node.js.
-It is a fork of the excellent Kapitalize Bitcoin Client (now removed from GitHub) intended for use with most altcoins.
+node-astracoin is a astracoin client for Node.js.
+It is a fork of the excellent Kapitalize Bitcoin Client (now removed from GitHub) intended for use with astracoin.
 The purpose of this repository is:

-* Provide a one-stop resource for the Node.js developer to get started with altcoin integration.
+* Provide a one-stop resource for the Node.js developer to get started with astracoin integration.
-* Promote Node.js development of altcoin web apps.
+* Promote Node.js development of astracoin web apps.
-* Identify and address any incompatibilities with the altcoins and Bitcoin APIs that exist now and/or in the future.
+* Identify and address any incompatibilities with the astracoin and Bitcoin APIs that exist now and/or in the future.

 ## Dependencies

 You'll need a running instance of a [Astracoind](https://github.com/CryptoLover705/astra-wallets/releases/download/1.0.0.2/Astralinux.zip) to connect with.

-Then, install the node-altcoin NPM package.
+Then, install the node-astracoin NPM package.

 `npm install node-astracoin`